GetUSGS Script using CDA

 Elev-NAVD88

-- Example below of how the Attribute field might be filled in.
+- The example below shows how the Attribute field might be filled in.
 The first 4 time series are left as 0.
-There fore according to the table above the Stage timeseries will pull from usgs parameter 00065 and the flow timeseries will pull from 00060.
-For the Elevation we want to pull the USGS parameter 30211 → Elevation in NGVD 1929 instead of the standard parameter 63160 that pull elevation in NAVD88.
-Therefore in the Attribute field we enter a value of 30211 to pull the correct USGS parameter.
+According to the table above, the Stage time series will pull from USGS parameter 00065 and the Flow timeseries will pull from 00060.
+For the Elevation, we want to pull the USGS parameter 30211.
+Elevation is in NGVD 1929 instead of the standard parameter 63160 that pulls elevation in NAVD88.
+Therefore, in the Attribute field we enter a value of 30211 to pull the correct USGS parameter.

-- IF the USGS has multiple readings associated with a single parameter, the USGS method/tsid needs to be added to the Alias column.
-To get the USGS TSID view the parameter on the USGS site.
-If multiple method/Timeseries are assigned to the parameter, select the one that you want to grab.
-The timeseries ID will then show in the URL for that specific method/sub-location.
+- If the USGS has multiple readings associated with a single parameter, the USGS method/tsid needs to be added to the Alias column.
+To get the USGS TSID, view the parameter on the USGS site.
+If multiple methods/time series are assigned to the parameter, select the one that you want to grab.
+The time series ID will then show in the URL for that specific method/sub-location.

-- If the information you are looking for is not on the standard external USGS site you can check the internal site for parameters and tsids, just update the site_no in the following URL. (https://waterdata.usgs.gov/nwis/uv?format=rdb&site_no=08072500&period=PT7D).
-An example of how the TSID would look in CWMS-Vue is given below
+- If the information you are looking for is not on the standard external USGS site, you can check the internal site for parameters and tsids.
+Update the site_no in the following URL. (https://waterdata.usgs.gov/nwis/uv?format=rdb&site_no=08072500&period=PT7D).
+An example of how the TSID would look in CWMS-Vue is given below.

 STEP 3 Setup getUSGS script on T7 server